 Handwriting in patients with Parkinson?s disease often becomes much smaller and harder to read than it used to be.
 The way in which a patient writes words on a page may change, with smaller letters and words closely crowded together.

 - Changes in Sense of Smell of Vision

 People who have Parkinson?s often find that they can no longer smell certain foods well, such as bananas, pickles, or licorice.
 It can also affect their vision, making it hard to move their eyes to follow fast objects like a tennis or ping-pong ball.
 Patients may also have other eye problems, such as difficulty reading, blurred vision, double vision, and dry eyes.

 Speech problems are a common symptom of Parkinson’s disease.
 A patient may be difficult to understand because they speak more softly or quickly than usual, slur their words, or hesitate when talking.
 Their speech may also become more of a monotone, missing the usual nuances.

 Parkinson?s is a progressive disorder that gets worse over time, and each person may experience different symptoms.
 It can also affect a patient?s sleep, mental health, memory, balance, urination and bowel movements, skin, and sexual performance, and cause other symptoms such as dizziness and increased sweating.
 If you suspect that you or a loved one has Parkinson?s, you should consult your doctor as soon as possible.
 Luckily, there are many effective treatment options available.
-And, the well-trained, compassionate team at Specialty Care Services, one of the top home health agencies in Washington DC and the surrounding area, is always ready to help with in-home care.
+And, the well-trained, compassionate team at Specialty Care Services, one of the top home health agencies in Washington DC and the surrounding areas, is always ready to help with in-home care.